charlottekies/algo-utils/README.md

 # How to Use

 Add the package to your pom or gradle file.
-This package is listed on [sonatype central repository](https://central.sonatype.com/artifact/io.github.charlottekies/algoutils/overview) repository, as well as github packages.
+This package is listed on [sonatype central repository](https://central.sonatype.com/artifact/io.github.charlottekies/algoutils/overview), as well as github packages.

 For local development, if you include the package from github, you will need to update your maven settings.xml file to include a valid PAT.